mulesoft-assets/template-sfdc2sap-product-bidirectional-sync/README.md

 ### As destination of data

-There are no particular considerations for this Anypoint Template regarding Siebel as data destination.
+There are no particular considerations for this Anypoint Template regarding Salesforce as data destination.

-# Run it! <a name="runit"/>
+# Run it! <a name="runit"></a>
 Simple steps to get SFDC2SAP-product-bidirectional-sync running.